torrepaul315/SA6-Lab-Ticket-1-/tutorial.md

     <div class="container">
       Hello World!
     </div>
-    <script src="./dist/bundle.js"></script>
   </body>
 </html>
 ```

 - npm run build
-- open index.html
+- open dist/index.html

 Wootz!
 Your app is loaded.
 Check the chrome console to see that your javascript executed.
+Check out the "./dist" folder to see what was generated.
+Just upload the dist folder to a hosting site like S3 and you're good to go.

+We've built the site for production.
+For development, we want a dev server that automatically reloads when we make changes.
+Try this:

+- npm start
+- open localhost:8080
+- Looks the same right?
+Now try changing something in your js or html file.
+Watch the site auto recompile & reload.  neat right!

 - npm i --save-dev css-loader style-loader url-loader babel-core babel-loader babel-preset-es2015